 Efficient and quick customer service.
 Does anyone else experiences being put on hold before a Customer Service agent answers your call?
 I experience that more than a couple times.
 And, I’m not talking about a few seconds only – but long minutes!

-It’s frustrating and a drain to your patience, indeed!
+It’s frustrating and a drain on your patience, indeed!

 Again, because I am an advocate of electronic commerce, I’d like to shout out.
 Could online stores out there level up your customer service?
 I think it does not cost much to provide a chatbot.
 Something that does not only involve typing your queries.
 It rather matters if a customer can actually engage in a vocal conversation with a competent and helpful customer service representative.
 This way, the customer can express his complaints well and in details.